-At Katoomba Dental Centre, we have several dentists that can offer Implant treatment.
+At Katoomba Dental Centre, we have several dentists who can offer dental implant treatment.
 We offer several different implant technologies, which allows us to help treat patients with previous implants from elsewhere.

-Dental implants are artificial tooth roots that are inserted into the jawbone to replace missing natural teeth.
-Implants and their attached crowns closely mimic the look and function of real teeth.
+Dental implants are artificial tooth roots made of biocompatible titanium that are inserted into the jawbone to take the place a natural root that is missing.
+A dental crown is attached on top of the implant, giving the restoration the look and function very close to natural teeth.
 Dental implant techniques can replace one or several missing teeth.
-In some patients, an entire set of artificial teeth can be carried on dental implants.
+In some patients, an entire set of artificial teeth can be secured on dental implants.

 We recommend the use of the Davis Bridge System when considering an implant and denture solution.

 The implant procedure starts with the surgical placement of the implant into the jawbone.
 It usually takes about three to six months for the implant to permanently integrate into the bone.
 It will depend on the amount of bone present, the rate of healing of the individual and other factors like smoking and medication.

 After we complete the implant, we recommend maintaining the implants like you would for any of your natural teeth.
 You can accomplish this with regular oral health care and your routine maintenance every six months with your dentist.